Yell Htwe Aung

 Yell Htwe Aung (ရဲထွေးအောင်, also spelt Ye Htwe Aung; 7 April 1993 – 2 January 2018) was a Burmese internet comedian and actor who had posted dozens of sit-com style videos to Facebook and YouTube.
 He made his acting debut in the film Ko Saunt Nat (My Guardian Angel).

-Early life and career
+Early life

 Yell Htwe Aung was born on 7 April 1993, in Yangon to Burmese Muslim parents.
 His father had Gujarati Muslim roots from the state of Gujarat on the Northwestern coast of India, and his mother was Burmese Muslim.

+Career

-He began his career by sharing comedy videos on Facebook, frequently collaborating with Kelvin Kate.
+Aung began his career by sharing comedy videos on Facebook, frequently collaborating with Kelvin Kate.
 In 2015, he was offered the opportunity to become an actor.
 His debut film was Ko Saunt Nat, directed by Win Lwin Htet.
 In 2017, he played a role in the feature film Diary, alongside May Myat Noe.

 Death

-On New Year's Eve 2017, Aung was attending a party at The One Entertainment Park in Thingangyun Township, he was attacked by a group of men.
+On New Year's Eve 2017, when Aung was attending a party at The One Entertainment Park in Thingangyun Township, he was attacked by a group of men.
 He was brought to the nearest hospital, but died there on 2 January 2018 from his injuries.